mariuszbyahoo/SportsProcessor/README.md

 # SportsProcessor

 # Main task
 The main task is to take the input data, load it into the library, and then process it where the output will be one consolidated JSON containing data without outliers and "dirty data" like records kind of `null`.

+Main task is being solved by the code within `SportsProcessor` project

 ## Running unit tests
 1. build SportsProcessor.Tests